google/physical-web/documentation/introduction.md

 There are many possible ways to broadcast a URL.
 This initial version uses Bluetooth Low Energy (BLE) as it is so ubiquitous on mobile phones/tablets today.
 This should not be the only wireless solution but it is the easiest to use at the moment so we can experiment and prototype this system.

 ##Next
-The next document to read would be the technical [overview](http://github.com/google/physical-web/blob/master/documentation/technical_overview.md) document
+The next suggested document to read would be the technical [overview](http://github.com/google/physical-web/blob/master/documentation/technical_overview.md) document